tc-functors/docs/src/docs/quick-start.md

 <!-- toc -->

+> [!NOTE]
-Caveat: this is a rough draft and we are still working on the documentation.
+> This is a rough draft and we are still working on the documentation.

 Now that we have installed `tc` and understood the features in abstract, let's try to walk through a basic tutorial of creating an ETL (Enhance-Transform-Load) flow using serverless entities.